 Please read some legal stuff on Class IIIb and IV lasers.

 Furthermore, even looking at the spot that is formed when a Class IV laser beam hits a white surface or other diffusely reflecting surface can be hazardous.
 If a narrow 1 watt laser beam hits a perfectly white surface, viewing the spot straight-on from 4.5 inches away results in eye exposure of approx. 2.5 mW per square centimeter, which is borderline between Class II and Class IIIa for laser radiation coming from a point but not in a narrow beam.
 This could result in permanent eye damage in about a second if a focused image of the spot is formed on the retina and the pupil is fully dilated.
 Even at greater distances and with less dilated pupils, the spot is still not safe to stare at.
 Such a spot would expose one to 1 microwatt per square centimeter from a distance of 5.6 meters, approx. 18.5 feet.
-This is the borderline between Class I and Class II for laser radiation coming from a point but not in a narrow beam.
+This is the borderline between Class I and Class II for laser radiation coming from a point on a diffuse surface.

 One thing to keep in mind is that this wavelength is often considered more dangerous to eyes than most other visible wavelengths.
 The danger of permanent eye damage may be even greater than I mentioned above.